 The Roscoe Knee Scooter was the first model with a drum brake on the rear wheels.
-Easy to operate and not requiring much grip strength, the operator can come to a controlled stop.
-Once the parking break is set the unit is stable allowing the user to remove both hands form the handlebars.
+Easy to operate and not to require much grip strength, the operator can come to a controlled stop.
+Once the parking brake is set, the unit is stable allowing the user to remove both hands from the handlebars.
 This is especially helpful while fixing meals in the kitchen or in the bathroom getting ready for the day.
 This is one of the best knee scooters I highly recommend for you.
 Now take a look at what it will offer you through our Roscoe Knee Scooter Review.

 - Stable: The offset knee platform and wide front base make the unit very stable.

 - Thick adjustable, comfortable pads: They are soft enough to be comfortable yet sturdy enough to be supportive.
 The cupped knee pads evenly distribute the pressure over the knee.
 Just as important they can be adjusted, especially important if the user has a cast, bandage or boot.